AmeenNoor/halal-shop/README.md

 - As a Site Visitor I can view products by category so that I can explore items within specific product categories
 - As a Site Visitor I can filter products based on different criteria so that I can narrow down my product search
 - As a Site Visitor I can add products to my cart so that I can keep track of items I intend to purchase
-- [#18](https://github.com/AmeenNoor/halal-shop/issues/18)As a Site Visitor I can edit products in my cart before proceeding to payment so that I can customize my order according to my preferences
+- As a Site Visitor I can edit products in my cart before proceeding to payment so that I can customize my order according to my preferences
 - As a Site Visitor I can view the contents of my cart so that I can review the items I have added before proceeding to checkout
 - As a Site Visitor I can preview the order summary before proceeding to checkout so that I can review the total costs and items in my cart
 - As a Site Visitor I can proceed to checkout and complete my purchase so that I can finalize my order and make payment